 Easter is one of the most important Christian holidays.
-Regardless of the region, the Resurrection brings some of the most interesting customs.
-Easter is also the time when we cleanse our homes and souls and become better people.
-Egg dyeing, Easter, lambing, and also bunny rabbits are just some of the Easter Traditions you can learn about by reading.
+The Resurrection brings some of the most exciting customs regardless of the region.
+Easter is also when we cleanse our homes and souls and become better people.
+Egg dyeing, Easter, lambing, and bunny rabbits are just some of the Easter Traditions you can learn by reading.

 - Taking the Holy Light